Penalty card: Gaelic games

 In camogie, Gaelic football, hurling and ladies' Gaelic football a red card (cárta dearg) is given to players for serious fouls and violent conduct.
 A player who receives two yellow cards in a single game, or a yellow card and then a black card, is sent off and receives a red card.
 Red and yellow cards were introduced to Gaelic games following an incident during the 1995 All-Ireland Senior Football Championship Final when the referee sent Charlie Redmond from the field of play but he refused to leave.

 Handball

 A red card in handball indicates a disqualification of a player who has committed an offense such as unsportsmanlike conduct, serious foul play, or receiving a third two-minute suspension.
 A red card prevents a player from playing for the remainder of the match and as a result reduces the number of players that are available to a team.
 A red card also carries a two-minute suspension for the team, meaning that a team cannot replace the disqualified player until the two-minute team suspension has expired.

+Lacrosse

+Red cards in women's lacrosse are used for flagrant misconduct, excessively rough play, or use of abusive language.
+A player who receives a red card is disqualified from the match and in many competitions must serve an additional one match suspension.
+Teams cannot replace a red-carded player in their playing lineup for five full minutes after one is issued.